 7.3 Security Questionnaire.
 Upon Client’s written request but no more than once in any rolling 12-month period, Korn Ferry will complete Client’s written information security questionnaire regarding Korn Ferry’s processing of Client’s Personal Data.

 8. KORN FERRY ASSISTANCE

-Taking into account the nature of the Personal Data processing and the information available to Korn Ferry will assist Client with Client’s obligation to respond to Data Subjects’ requests to exercise their rights under the GDPR; and, at Client’s request, using appropriate technical and organization measures, assist Client in meeting its compliance obligations regarding carrying out privacy and data protection impact assessments and related consultations of data protection authorities.
-Korn Ferry may charge a reasonable fee to Client for such requested assistance, to the extent permitted by applicable law and as agreed to by the Parties.
+Taking into account the nature of the Personal Data processing and the information available to Korn Ferry, Korn Ferry will assist Client with Client’s obligation to respond to Data Subjects’ requests to exercise their rights under the Data Protection Legislation; and, at Client’s request, using appropriate technical and organization measures, assist Client in meeting its compliance obligations regarding carrying out privacy and data protection impact assessments and related consultations of data protection authorities.
+Korn Ferry may charge a reasonable fee to Client for such requested assistance, to the extent permitted by Data Protection Legislation and as agreed to by the Parties.

 9. DESTRUCTION OF PERSONAL DATA